One-Nexus/Synergy/README.md

 #### Getting Started

+> modular.js requires a recent version of jQuery

 So you've decided to see what this whole modular.js thing is about, great!
 The first thing you should know is that the man behind the magic here is [@HugoGiraudel](https://github.com/HugoGiraudel) for his project [SassyJSON](https://github.com/HugoGiraudel/SassyJSON).
 This is what actually outputs your Sass config to JSON format. which is how you interact with your modules in JS.
 Modular uses a slightly customized version of SassyJSON [available here](https://github.com/esr360/SassyJSON).
 SassyJSON comes included with Modular as a Git submodule.

 Ensure you have a copy of the forked SassyJSON in your project.
 If you have installed Modular as a Git submodule, you can run: